Underfloor heating and cooling on suspended floors

 Minitec thin profile hydronic heating and cooling on suspended floors

-For large floor areas, consider the larger version of Minitec designed for 16mm PEX pipe circuits.
-However, this will raise your floor by 30mm.
-This larger version of Minitec will allow your circuit spacing to be 200mm with single flow and return pipe circuits up to 100m long.
+For large floor areas, consider the larger version of Minitec, diffusion plates or the EPS system, all designed for 16mm PEX pipe circuits.
+However, large Minitec will raise your floor level by 30mm.
+It will allow your circuit spacing to be 200mm with single flow and return pipe circuits up to 100m long.
 Therefore, it will be less expensive.

 Installation process: